akshayakolay/Portfolio/API Documentation/APOD API Tutorial.md

 One such NASA API is APOD (Astronomy Picture of the day) is quite a popular website that features celestial objects of our universe.
 Each day a new picture from our universe is displayed.
 Today the image could be of a recently occurred lunar eclipse and tomorrow it could also be an image captured by the Mars rover.
 Some description along with other metadata is also provided with the image.

 ## How to get APOD API key?
 The first step is the authentication, to access any API.
 The APIs are authenticated via Key.
-The key looks like a string of numbers and alphabets and is typically used to authenticate a project with the API rather than a user.
+The key looks like a string of numbers and alphabets and is typically used to authenticate a project associated with the API rather than a user.

 Follow the signup link https://api.nasa.gov/#signUp to access the APOD API key.